youjin2/streaming-ml-pipeline/README.md

 ## Introduction
 In this project, we will cover a brief introduction to ML serving pipeline processing real-time streaming data with `Apache Kafka`.
-More specifically, we will use `Debezium` to automatically capture changes in the database, and `BentoML` to serve the ML model and get the predictions for the target event.
+More specifically, we will use `Debezium` to automatically capture changes of the database, and `BentoML` to serve the ML model and get the predictions for the target event.
 A detailed description to these frameworks will be covered in later sections.

 Dataset used in this project is `Ford car price prediction dataset` providede by `Kaggle`.